Protecting Deep Learning Model Copyrights with Adversarial Example-Free Reuse Detection: Methodology

-The main obstacle here is that we cannot directly compare the neuron vectors of $\bm{H}_1$ and $\bm{H}_2$ because there is no apparent functionality correspondence between the neurons of the two models with different structures.
-To tackle this problem, we construct a linear transformation $\bm{P}\in\mathbb{R}^{b\times a}$ to project neuron vectors in $\bm{H}_1$ into a space of the same dimension as $\bm{H}_2$ so that the metrics we designed above become applicable to $\bm{H}_1\bm{P}^\intercal$ and $\bm{H}_2$.
+Without loss of generality, suppose we have two sets of neuron vectors from two models, $\{\nf_1(k,i)\}_{i=1}^{a}$ and $\{\nf_2(k,i)\}_{i=1}^{b}$, where $k$ is the layer index and $a\geq b$, i.e., one model has more neurons than the other.
+We concatenate the neuron vectors of the two models into two matrices $\bm{H}_1\in\mathbb{R}^{n\times a}$ and $\bm{H}_2\in\mathbb{R}^{n\times b}$, where $n$ is the number of samples.
+The main obstacle here is that we cannot directly compare the neuron vectors in $\bm{H}_1$ and $\bm{H}_2$ because there is no apparent functionality correspondence between the neurons of the two models with different structures.
+To tackle this problem, we construct a linear transformation $\bm{P}\in\mathbb{R}^{b\times a}$ to project neuron vectors in $\bm{H}_1$ into a space of the same dimension as $\bm{H}_2$ so that the metrics we designed above become applicable to $\bm{H}_1{\bm{P}}^\intercal$ and $\bm{H}_2$.
 The linear transformation $\bm{P}$ should preserve the difference among independently trained models in terms of neuron functionality, as well as the similarity between victim models and surrogate models, to enable reuse relation detection between heterogeneous models.

 We construct the desired linear transformation $\bm{P}$ by minimizing the distance between neuron vectors in $\bm{H}_1$ and $\bm{H}_2$ under a linear relation, which is formulated as the following optimization problem: